-The local authority has issued guidance to all schools on Health and Safety issues relating to the wearing of jewellery.
-The local authority advises that, for safety and hygiene reasons, earrings and other jewellery (metal or plastic) must not be worn during any sporting activities (P.E. lessons, swimming etc.)
+The local authority has issued guidance to all schools on Health and Safety issues relating to the wearing of jewellery and advises that, for safety and hygiene reasons, earrings and other jewellery (metal or plastic) must not be worn during any sporting activities (P.E. lessons, swimming etc.).

 In view of this advice, we ask you to ensure that your child(ren) do not wear jewellery to school at any time.
 We are aware that a large number of pupils have their ears pierced, and providing earrings are removed before sporting activities, we are prepared to accept ear studs in school.
-We advise parents to remove earrings on PE days as adults in school will not be allowed to remove earrings on behalf of children or take responsibility for the safe keeping of earrings once removed.
+We advise parents/carers to remove earrings on PE days as adults in school will not be allowed to remove earrings on behalf of children or take responsibility for the safe keeping of earrings once removed.
+We also hope that any new ear piercing is scheduled for the summer holiday as doing this in term time may result in children missing out on many sporting activities and clubs.